Flood Advisory issued for Ketchikan Gateway Borough by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Adams, Clinton, Fayette, Highland, Pickaway, Pike, Ross by NWS
+Winter Weather Advisory issued for Banner, Scotts Bluff, South Sioux by NWS

-Effective: 2022-11-27 08:00:00 EST Expires: 2022-11-27 17:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Adams; Clinton; Fayette; Highland; Pickaway; Pike; Ross; Scioto; Warren WIND ADVISORY IN EFFECT FROM 8 AM THIS MORNING TO 5 PM EST THIS AFTERNOON * WHAT...Southwest winds 15 to 25 mph with gusts up to 45 mph expected. * WHERE...In Kentucky, Lewis County.
-In Ohio, Fayette OH, Pickaway, Warren, Clinton, Ross, Highland, Adams, Pike and Scioto Counties. * WHEN...From 8 AM this morning to 5 PM EST this afternoon. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Effective: 2022-11-28 18:00:00 CST Expires: 2022-11-29 15:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Banner; Scotts Bluff; South Sioux WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 5 PM THIS AFTERNOON TO 2 PM MST TUESDAY * WHAT...Snow expected.
+Total snow accumulations of 3 to 5 inches, with localized bands of 5 to 8 inches possible. * WHERE...Central and southern Laramie Range, including the Interstate 80 Summit between Laramie and Cheyenne.
+Platte, Goshen, and Laramie counties in Wyoming including Wheatland, Torrington, Cheyenne, and Pine Bluffs.
+Scotts Bluff and Banner counties in western Nebraska including Harrisburg and Scottsbluff. * WHEN...5 PM MST this afternoon until 2 PM MST Tuesday. * IMPACTS...Hazardous travel conditions due to icy, snow packed roads and very low visibilities in falling snow.

 weather.gov